This article explains how our new ad surfing system works. It’s a quick read, please do not skip it if you want to get the most out of the system.

 Under the new system, it is possible that you run into negative credits.
 This is because a visitor can be credited for up to 3 minutes.
 Hence if you only have 1 credit, you can run into negative credits.
 So don’t be surprise if you see negative credit one day.

 The new ad viewer also has a reporting feature.
-To report an ad, just click the small tab at the bottom right corner (you will see it once the title bar closes).
+To report an ad, just click ‘Report it’ (see the second arrow in the image above).

-Another feature is ad rating (see arrow 5 in the image above).
+Another feature is ad rating (see the second arrow in the image above).

 It has always been my objective to help members to differentiate good ads from the rest.
 I have been doing that by adding features like offer icons (to differentiate free gift and content based ads from other ads) and showing total and weekly hits (so you know how popular and experienced the advertiser is).
 But still, I feel that they are not enough.